JTorralba-CS/NETTAP/README.md

 What does TCPF do?

 This utility is used as a troubleshooting tool to review and analyze what data is being passed between TCP systems.
 It captures the data from source TCP system, stores the data to a log file (TCP_Raw.txt), then relays the data to the destination TCP system.
+(HEARTBEATs are managed between source and destination TCP system.)

 What does the "CCC" optional parameter do?